krisha-mehta/krisha-mehta.github.io/index.md

 <a name="/news"></a>

 # News
+- [Dec 2019] Started working at the Center for Digital Antiquity as a research assistant.
+- [Aug 2019] Joined the Active Perception Group at ASU as a research volunteer.
+- [Aug 2019] Joined the MS in CS program at Arizona State University.
+- [June 2019] Selected to join the technical student program at The European Organization for Nuclear Research(CERN)(declined)
 - [May 2019] Our paper [HomeNet: Layout Generation of Indoor Scenes from Panoramic Images Using Pyramid Pooling][HomeNet] got accepted at the 3D Scene Generation Workshop, CVPR, 2019!
 - [Feb 2019] Awarded with a scholarship of $6000 by the University of Auckland, New Zealand.
 - [Nov 2018] Selected for the Summer Research Program by the University of Auckland, New Zealand  .